markr07/dcc-ex.github.io/docs/begin/what-to-know.rst

 What is EX-CommandStation?
 ==========================

-|EX-CS| is or flagship product and is explained in great detail :doc:`elsewhere on the site</ex-commandstation/index>`, but a brief summary would be...
+|EX-CS| is our flagship product and is explained in great detail :doc:`elsewhere on the site</ex-commandstation/index>`, but a brief summary would be...

-  An |EX-CS| is a simple, but powerful, DCC and DC Command Station which you can purchase :doc:`ready-to-run</ex-commandstation/ready-to-run/index>` or :doc:`assemble yourself</ex-commandstation/diy/index>` from widely available parts.
+  An |EX-CS| is a simple, but powerful, **DCC** and **DC** Command Station / Base Station which you can purchase :doc:`ready-to-run</ex-commandstation/ready-to-run/index>` or :doc:`assemble yourself</ex-commandstation/diy/index>` from widely available parts.

 Many people call |EX-CS| "DCC-EX".
 These terms are often used interchangeably, though they are in very fact different.